Coronavirus Relief for Unemployed Workers: How to Find Help

 Get unemployment relief during the coronavirus outbreak

-If eligible, you should apply for unemployment benefits through the Australian Tax Office (ATO) website.
-In the meantime, you can set up an unemployment relief fundraiser on GoFundMe for quick financial help.
+If eligible, you should apply for unemployment benefits through the Australian Taxation Office (ATO) website.
+Keep up-to-date with the COVID-19 facts you should know here.
+But to compliment your efforts, consider setting up an unemployment relief fundraiser on GoFundMe for quick financial help.
 Know that even in isolation, you are not alone.
-We make it easy to create fundraisers within minutes — all you need to do is to tell your story.
+We make it easy to create fundraisers within minutes — all you need to do is tell your story.
+People are listening.